RETURNING WOLVES TO COLORADO

 Colorado once sustained thousands of wolves with bison, pronghorns, elk and deer.
 But white settlement eliminated most prey animals and introduced livestock, which the wolves preyed on instead.
 To protect the livestock industry, the federal government systematically exterminated wolves, in 1945 trapping and killing the last wolf likely born in the western United States, in southwestern Colorado’s South San Juan Mountains.

 After wolves were reintroduced in the northern Rocky Mountains in the mid-1990s, several dispersed into Colorado but didn’t establish a population — one was shot, one was poisoned, another was hit by a car, and a wolf family spotted in 2019 suspiciously disappeared.
-But another naturally occurring wolf family still lives in North Park, in north central Colorado, has had all three of its radio-collared wolves mysteriously — and suspiciously — disappear; at least four two-year-old siblings survive.
+A later-arriving, naturally occurring wolf family in North Park, in north central Colorado, has had all three of its radio-collared wolves mysteriously — and suspiciously — disappear; at least four two-year-old siblings survive.

-If Colorado properly develops its plan to restore and manage wolves, this pack’s pups could grow up to find genetically suitable mates among wolves to be reintroduced in 2023.
+If Colorado properly develops its plan to restore and manage wolves, they could find mates among wolves to be reintroduced in 2023.
 But the wolf reintroduction planning process points to development of a wolf-killing plan not based on biology.

 What can people do?